alxilee/Monets-Garden/README.md

 Alexi Lee & Sammi Chen

 ### Project Tagline
 Inspired by Monet.
-Designed for play.
+Designed for Play.

 ### Project Description
 Claude Monet, a French artist and a leading figure of the impressionist movement, was deeply inspired by nature – not just in his paintings but in the garden he created at his home in Giverny, France.
 Designed as a living work of art, the garden is known for its flowers, tranquil pond, floating water lilies, and the iconic bridge.
 It became the subject of many of Monet’s famous paintings, capturing the beauty of the landscape.